ethanmalavia1/Trivia-Project/README.md

 After selecting an option, the user's choice is passed to the check_answer function, which validates the answer.
 Upon completing the quiz, the display_score function is invoked, presenting the user's score.
 Subsequently, the new_game function prompts the user to decide whether they want to play again.

 Improvments: Some things that we can improve is better visual effects if more time was allotted.
-Could have implemented a difficulty system.
-We could have implemented more error handling for the questions.
+We could of added a GUI.
+We could have implemented a difficulty system.
+We could have implemented better error handling for the questions.

 Summary: Overall, our project is a quiz game that dynamically displays questions based on a subject.
 The program keeps track of correct and wrong answers, and has a timer feature that makes it a timed quiz.